-For logistical reasons, we recommend organizing a poultry shechita, rather than a larger animal.
-Cows, lamb and goats must have their lungs checked after slaughter, and there is a 30-70% chance that this will reveal that animal is unfit for kosher consumption.
+Anna Hanau, after the turkey shechting at the 2008 Hazon Food Conference slaughter, and there is a 30-70% chance that this will reveal that animal is unfit for kosher consumption.
 Even if the animal is kosher, only the front half is used for kosher meat in the United States, so you will have at least half an animal (if not the whole thing) that will need to go to non-Jews.
 The infrastructure requirements for butchering a cow or lamb are very complex as well.
 For these reasons, we suggest you stick with chickens!